vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 + Specific Fields
 + Custom SQL

 In this second article we’ll try to dive a little deeper into Active Record queries in Rails.
-If you are still new to SQL I’ll still add examples that are simple enough that you can tag along and pick up the syntax as we go.
+In case you are still new to SQL, I’ll still add examples that are simple enough that you can tag along and pick up the syntax a bit as we go.
 That being said, it would definitely help if you run through a quick SQL tutorial before you come back to continue to read.
 Otherwise, take your time to understand the SQL queries we used and I hope that by the end of this series it won’t feel intimidating anymore.
 Most of it is really straightforward but the syntax is a bit weird if you just started out with coding—especially in Ruby.
 Hang in there, it’s no rocket science!

 ## Includes & Eager Loading